Hamilton Dog Bite Lawyers

 Additionally, the owner must have their dog neutered or spayed in the time period specified by the court.

-When a loved one, especially a child, is bitten by a dog, it can cause psychological trauma and instill a fear of all dogs into them.
-It can even cause anxiety or a fear to leave the house.
-While we cannot prevent the dog attack, at Wynperle Law we are here for you in the aftermath, dedicated to providing you with the medical support you need, and seeking the compensation you are entitled to receive for your pain and suffering.
+When a loved one, especially a child, is bitten by a dog, it can cause both physical and psychological injuries.
+The psychological trauma a person may experience due to a serious animal attack, like PTSD (post-traumatic stress disorder), can have lasting impacts that over time end up being more debilitating than their physical injuries.
+While we cannot prevent the dog attack, at Wynperle Law, we are here for you in the aftermath, dedicated to providing you with the legal and medical support you need as you seek compensation for your pain and suffering.

 When someone is bitten by a dog and they were not committing a criminal act, they are entitled to compensation.
 Depending on the case, it will serve the purpose of paying for:

-Compensation for a dog attack will vary.
+Compensation for a dog bite injury will vary.
 On average, the payout can be between $10,000 and $30,000.
 The amount can enter the hundreds of thousands range for severe injuries, even as much as $1 million.
-A dog bite lawyer will evaluate the factors of your case and consult with medical professionals to determine a fair settlement amount.
+A dog bite lawyer will evaluate the various aspects of your case and consult with medical professionals to determine a fair settlement amount.